-We generate revenue primarily from sales of our products and services, and from grant agreements.
+We generate revenue primarily from sales of our products and services, development agreements, license and royalty agreements, and grants.
 Our product revenue consists of sales of instruments and consumables.
-Consumable revenues are largely driven by the size of our installed base of instruments and the annual level of pull-through per instrument.
-Service revenue is linked to our sales of instruments as our service revenue consists of post-warranty service contracts, preventive maintenance plans, instrument parts, installation and training.
-We also receive grants from various entities to perform research and development activities over contractually defined periods.
-Our license revenue is generated primarily in the United States and relates to licensing our technology to third-parties.

-We sell our products to leading academic, government, pharmaceutical, biotechnology and plant and animal research laboratories worldwide.
+Consumables revenue are largely driven by the size of our installed base of instruments and the annual level of pull-through per instrument.
+Service revenue is linked to the sales and active installed base of our instruments as our service revenue primarily consists of post-warranty service contracts, preventive maintenance plans, instrument parts, installation and training.
+We sell our products to leading academic and government laboratories, as well as pharmaceutical, biotechnology, clinical, plant and animal research organizations and clinical laboratories worldwide.